wheatleyinabox/wheatleyinabox/README.md

 ░▒▓▒░ Overview ░▒▓ ~ 🌐 ▓▒░
-\> Looking for projects to collaborate on!
+\> Looking for web projects to collaborate on!
-\> Need help with internship/career prospects...
+\> Need help with internship prospects...
 \> Ask me about my writing! :D

 ░▒▓▒░ Tool Box ░▒▓ ~ 📦 ▓▒░